BasicWolf/archived-concrete-settings/docs/quickstart.rst

    alex

-The :class:`prefix <concrete_settings.prefix>` decorator is used to add relevant prefixes to the combined settings.
+The :class:`prefix <concrete_settings.prefix>` decorator is used to add a common prefix to all  prefixes to the combined settings.

 Note that Python rules of multiple inheritance are applied.
 For example :meth:`validate() <concrete_settings.Settings.validate>`